peilun-he/PDSim/README.md

-# Polynomial diffusion model simulation
+# Polynomial diffusion model simulation and estimation
 Web application for the polynomial diffusion model.

-Version 1: basic functions and UI

-Version 2:
+Version 2.0 (current version):
 - Add navigation bar: welcome page, app, user guide, team members
 - Descriptions of models and some hints are added to the user guide page
 - Allow users to download simulated data as csv files